What is an agency account?

 For all AppsFlyer articles related to Raw Data Reports, click here.

-Agencies can receive access to retention data, upon receipt of permission from the Advertiser.
-Permission can be given by advertisers through the platform.
+Agencies can receive access to Retention and Cohort reports, upon receipt of permission from the Advertiser.

 Access to OneLink template configuration